rien333/numbersense-vae/thesis/README.md

 generalize in a manner comparable to previous approaches.
-For the SOS dataset with random majority class undersampling, if <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/4df892aafd70851e6daaeca903b9acf1.svg?invert_in_darkmode" align=middle width=43.65668669999999pt height=21.18721440000001pt/> the classifier accuracy for the majority classes shrinks towards chance, and, interestingly, accuracy for the minority classes is comparable to the state of the art.
+For the SOS dataset with random majority class undersampling, if <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/4df892aafd70851e6daaeca903b9acf1.svg?invert_in_darkmode" align=middle width=43.65668669999999pt height=21.18721440000001pt/> the classifier accuracy for the majority classes shrinks towards chance, and, interestingly, accuracy for the minority classes becomes comparable to the state of the art.

 Results & Discussion
 ====================